bit-broker/website/content/en/docs/api-conventions/authorisation.md

 These keys should be kept by their owner in a secure location and never shared with unauthorized users.

 {{% alert color="warning" %}}
-BitBroker does not retain an accesible copy of authorisation keys.
+BitBroker does not retain an accesible copy of authorization keys.
 If keys are lost, new keys will have to be generated as per the instructions below.
 The lost keys will then be rescinded.
 {{% /alert %}}

 ##### Obtaining a Coordinator Key

-Coordinator keys are required to authorise calls to the [Coordinator API](/docs/coordinator/).
+Coordinator keys are required to authorize calls to the [Coordinator API](/docs/coordinator/).
 This API is used to perform administrative services for a BitBroker instance.

 Coordinator keys are obtained by utilising end-points on the Coordinator API, in order to promote a user to coordinator status.
 To do this you must first [create a new user](/docs/coordinator/user/#creating-a-new-user) and then you must [promote that user](/docs/coordinator/user/#promoting-a-user-to-coordinator) to be a coordinator.